-Genius is a new double bill project by Anjali Dance Company which is planned to culminate in a nationwide tour in 2017.
-Genius will combine a theatrical and entertaining performance with residencies, workshops and training opportunities around the UK.
-The performance comprises two new works, Beethoven by Gary Clarke and Nosferatu by Lea Anderson and will be suitable for a wide range of audiences, including those without previous dance experience.
+Genius combines an intense, theatrical and entertaining performance with residencies, workshops and training opportunities at venues around the UK.
+The performance comprises two original works, Beethoven by Gary Clarke and Bloodsucker by Lea Anderson, and is suitable for a wide range of audiences, including those without previous dance experience.

 Beethoven: Gary Clarke

-Through a series of touching and darkly humorous short sketches, Gary’s choreography takes a look at the extraordinary life and music of Ludwig van Beethoven in a Gothic, cinematic and highly theatrical landscape of movement and gesture which is danced to excerpts of Beethoven’s music.
+Gary’s choreography takes a look at the life and music of Ludwig van Beethoven through a series of touching and darkly humorous short sketches.
+The piece is performed in period costume in a Gothic, cinematic and highly theatrical landscape of movement and gesture which is danced to excerpts of Beethoven’s music.

-A stylized theatrical work that is highly technical, gently humorous and visually stunning.
+A stylized theatrical work that is gently humorous and visually stunning.
 The work is based on the legend of the vampire Nosferatu and his depiction in film.
 Five distinct scenes become tales of horror, sampling various styles of acting from expressionist, nuanced silent-screen to Hammer House of Horror.
-Nosferatu is performed in a three-sided box with the feel of a fairground or carnival theatre.
-The dancers move on and off stage through the sides of the box to create the feel of film edits.
+The piece is performed in a three-sided box, which creates the feel of a fairground or carnival theatre.
+The dancers move on and off stage through the sides of the box to simulate the effect of film edits.
 A commissioned soundtrack supports the action and differentiates between the different styles.

 “I wanted to work with the Anjali dancers to create a new piece of work that would take risks with no possibility of predicting the outcome; something that would allow none of us to revert to safe or known methods of creating successful work.
 I look forward to working with these thoughtful and passionate artists again.” – Lea Anderson